skuill/portfolio/README.md

    Or for deployment at custom domain, refer [create-react-app.dev](https://create-react-app.dev/docs/deployment/#step-1-add-homepage-to-packagejson)

+### How to run locally

-7. After editing run the following bash commands (visit site locally: http://localhost:3000/portfolio/):
+After editing run the following bash commands (visit site locally: http://localhost:3000/portfolio/):

    ```bash
    npm install
    npm start
    ```

+### Manual deployment
-8. To deploy website, run:
+To deploy website, run:

    ```bash
     npm run build
     npm run deploy
    ```

 Or for deployment at \<username>.github.io, refer [READMEdocs/custom-deployment.md](./READMEdocs/custom-deployment.md) and [pages.js](./pages.js)

 For containerized and deploy in docker refer [READMEdocs/docker-deployment.md](./READMEdocs/docker-deployment.md)

+### Automatic deployment

+To automatically build and deploy the website from the `master` branch using GitHub Actions:

+1. **Set the release version** in [`package.json`](https://github.com/skuill/portfolio/blob/master/package.json) under the `version` field.
+2. **Create a new release** on the [Releases page](https://github.com/skuill/portfolio/releases) using a new version tag.

+The latest changes will be deployed automatically via the [GitHub Actions workflow](https://github.com/skuill/portfolio/blob/master/.github/workflows/build-and-deploy.yml).

+### Additional information

-9. Congrats your site is up and running.
+1. Congrats your site is up and running.
 To see it live, visit:

    ```https
      https://<your-username>.github.io/portfolio
    ```

-10. To change the thumbnail image:
+2..
+To change the thumbnail image:

     - Navigate to the "public" folder.
     - There you will see "social-image.png".
     - Delete it.
     - Take a screenshot of your version and rename it "social-image.png" and place it there.

-   Next time if you make changes, repeat from step 8.
+   Next time if you make changes, repeat using deployment steps.

 Facing issues?
 Feel free to contact at sativkv@gmail.com or [telegram](https://t.me/skuill).